Kpler/iot-balena-ais-station/README.md

 Balena MT Station is a simple AIS broadcaster designed to send AIS data to MarineTraffic.
 It runs on BalenaOS and is built for devices that receive AIS messages from a serial port.

 ## Features
-- Reads AIS messages from a serial port
+- Reads AIS messages from a serial port or RTL-SDR USB dongle
 - Supports valid NMEA AIS messages (`!AIVDM,...` format)
 - Broadcasts data to MarineTraffic
 - Designed to run on a Balena-managed device